London Borough of Barking and Dagenham: Transport

 In March 2011, the main forms of transport that residents used to travel to work were: driving a car or van, 22.5% of all residents aged 16–74; underground, metro, light rail, tram, 7.5%; bus, minibus or coach, 7.5%; train, 7.3%; on foot, 3.7%; passenger in a car or van, 1.7%; work mainly at or from home, 1.3%.

 Rail

 Barking and Dagenham is served by both the London Underground and National Rail networks.
 On the London Underground, the Borough is served by both Hammersmith & City Line, and District Line trains.

 National Rail c2c trains call at Dagenham Dock and Barking railway stations.
 Most c2c trains terminate at London Fenchurch Street, whilst to the east, trains serve Grays, Southend and Shoeburyness in Essex.

-Barking and, from summer 2022, Barking Riverside railway stations are served by the London Overground with frequent services to Gospel Oak in the London Borough of Camden.
+Barking and, from summer 2022, Barking Riverside railway stations are served by the London Overground's Suffragette line with frequent services to Gospel Oak in the London Borough of Camden.

 The Elizabeth Line serves Chadwell Heath railway station, which straddles the border between the London Borough of Redbridge and the borough.

 Hammersmith & City Line services terminate at Barking.
 Some District Line services terminate at Barking, but many also call at Upney, Becontree, Dagenham Heathway and Dagenham East in the Borough.
 Some services terminate at Dagenham East.